EC2 Rightsizing

 Conservative thresholds

-Infralyst won't recommend a downsize unless CPU and memory P99.5 (or P95 for longer windows) are comfortably below 40%.
+Infralyst won't recommend rightsizing unless CPU and memory P99.5 (or P95 for longer windows) are comfortably below 40%.
 A single spike won't trigger a false recommendation.

 Seasonality-aware